CommunityIn Your Community

 Connors says the downtown area has started to grow in the past year or so.

 "It's really on the upswing.
 The area had been fairly dormant until the city began making this enormous, 50-plus million dollar investment in streetscapes and improvements, so now there's a lot of new business coming in.
 Our place is only a year old.
-Since that time, there's been at least three other new restaurants that have opened in this area.
+Since that time, there have been at least three other new restaurants that have opened in this area.
 So it's really created a lot of excitement, a lot of new visitation," said Connors.

 It takes the Florida Legislature to get open-containers approved.
 It's already been approved by the House and is moving through the Florida Senate.